All Episodes

 How to embarrass poor black people at Acorn.

-Uh, by the way, one day after two Acorn officials in Baltimore were fired for offering to help a man and a woman posing as a pimp and a prostitute to engage in a child prostitution and a series of tax crimes.
+By the way, one day after two Acorn officials in Baltimore were fired for offering to help a man and a woman posing as a pimp and a prostitute to engage in a child prostitution and a series of tax crimes, another secretly shot videotape has surfaced.

 Another secretly shot videotape is surfaced that shows the same couple getting similar advice from Acorn officers in Washington.

-The new video tape, which was shot on July 25th, shows Acorn staffers explaining to the pair how they can hide the woman's professed work, prostitution, and get a loan that'll help them establish a brothel, a whorehouse.
+The new videotape, which was shot on July 25th, shows Acorn staffers explaining to the pair how they can hide the woman's professed work, prostitution, and get a loan that'll help them establish a brothel, a whorehouse.

-James O'Keefe, 25-year-old independent filmmaker, posed as the pimp while visiting the Acorn office accompanied by 20-year-old Hannah Giles, who posed as the prostitute.
+James O'Keefe, 25-year-old independent filmmaker, posed as the pimp while visiting the Acorn office, accompanied by 20-year-old Hannah Giles, who posed as the prostitute.

 On a videotape, they are seen receiving guidance to establish the woman as the sole proprietor of a bogus company to mask the nature of her business.

-What you have to do is to get them to act out who they are, because they hide who they are.
+What you have to do is to get them to act out who they are because they hide who they are.

 And he cites an Alinsky rule.